 Overview

-H.R 4137, the Higher Education Opportunity Act (HEOA), is a reauthorization of the Higher Education Act.
+H.R 4137, the Higher Education Opportunity Act (HEOA), a reauthorization of the Higher Education Act, became public law 110-315 after Presidential signature.
 It includes provisions that are designed to reduce the illegal uploading and downloading of copyrighted works through peer-to-peer (P2P) file sharing.
 These provisions include requirements that:

 Purpose